Get 20% off on Office IVR & WhatsApp Solution. Try IVRTry IVR Demo WhatsappDemo Whatsapp

 Author: Roger Fisher & William Ury

 Getting to yes lays forth a proven approach for reaching mutually acceptable, win-win agreements in negotiations, based on the work and conclusions of the Harvard Negotiation Project.
-More than 1 million individuals have benefited from Fisher and Ury’s no-nonsense negotiation counsel, which can be applied in both commercial and personal situations since it was first published over 40 years ago.
+More than 1 million salespeople and others have benefited from Fisher and Ury’s no-nonsense negotiation counsel, which can be applied in both commercial and personal situations since it was first published over 40 years ago.

 This is one of those books where rereading it every and then will reveal more and more of its practical genius.
 It’s one of the greatest negotiating books we’ve ever encountered.